 Skills

-- 1-Developing technical skills in cinema and television. - 2- Developing skills in using materials and raw materials in producing cinematic and television works. - 3- Developing the use of modern technology in producing cinematic and television arts works.
+- 1- Developing technical skills in cinema and television. - 2- Developing skills in using materials and materials in producing cinematic and television works. - 3- Developing the use of modern technology in the production of cinematic and television arts works

 Ethics